Meiv-mv/weather-app/README.md

 I also explored new things like animations/transitions with CSS.

 **Future Update:**<br>
- -Dark Theme
+ - Dark Theme
- -More responsivness for larger screen
+ - More responsivness for larger screen
- -Minor QOL feature
+ - Minor QOL feature